-X. Conflicting Disabilities
+XI.
+Conflicting Disabilities

-A student with a medical condition or disability that is affected by animals (for example, respiratory disease, asthma, severe allergy, mental health diagnosis, etc.) should contact AES if they have a health or safety related concern about exposure to an animal.
-Faculty and staff with a conflicting disability or medical condition should contact Human Resources.
+A student with a medical condition or disability that is affected by animals (for example, respiratory disease, asthma, severe allergy, mental health diagnosis, etc.) should contact Accessible Education Services if he or she has a health or safety related concern about exposure to an animal.
+Faculty and staff with a conflicting disability or medical condition should contact the Office of Human Resources.
 Generally, unless the disability is obvious, the individual asserting the conflicting disability must provide appropriate documentation about the need for an accommodation.
 Appropriate action will be taken to consider the needs of all persons involved and to resolve the conflict as efficiently and effectively as possible.

-XI.
+XII.
 Grievance Procedure

-If an individual wishes to have reviewed a decision or action taken by a University representative regarding a service animal or support animal, the individual may contact the following:
+If an individual wishes to have reviewed a decision or action taken by a University representative regarding a service animal or support animal, the individual must follow the review procedures set out in the University's Policy on Disability and Accessibility.
+More information about this process can be obtained from Accessible Education Services, the Office of Human Resources, or the Vice President for Financial Affairs.